Indoor Air Quality – Introduction for HVAC Contractors

 You may think that poor indoor air quality is a new problem.
 This is because we have seen frequent articles and news reports of indoor air problems just during the past few years.
 IAQ was virtually unheard of before 1985.

-Actually, IAQ is far from a new concept.
+However, IAQ is far from a new concept.
 The ancient Egyptians wrote that stone cutters working outside were far healthier than those working inside.
-In the middle ages, air quality in Gothic cathedrals with their high ceilings was better than small low ceiling buildings.
+In the Middle Ages, air quality in Gothic cathedrals with their high ceilings was better than small low ceiling buildings.
 We now know that this is because the overhead spaces held a reserve capacity of clean air for occupants.
-In 1600, King Charles I of England issued an order stating that all housed built must have a ceiling height of not less than 10 feet and windows being higher than they were wide to remove smoke by natural ventilation.
+In 1600, King Charles I of England issued an order stating that all houses built must have a ceiling height of no less than 10 feet and windows to be higher than they were wide to remove smoke by natural ventilation.

 In 1777, Lavoisier (the father of gaseous chemistry) conducted studies of the relationship between oxygen and carbon dioxide in crowded rooms.
 Formal ventilation standards were set as early as 1895 and included as part of building codes ever since.
 So, why has it only been recently that we have been hearing about the problems caused by poor indoor air quality?
 This question has two answers.